-The Prague Program, which is one of the oldest study abroad programs at UW (since 1996), is all about immersing yourself in Prague and the other great Central European cities – Vienna, Krakow, Budapest and Berlin, where we will go on 4-5 day trip each – in order to develop a complex understanding of the dynamic historical, cultural, and political life of Central Europe as a whole.
+The Prague Program, which is one of the oldest CHID study abroad programs at UW (since 1996), is all about immersing yourself in Prague and the other great Central European cities – Vienna, Krakow, Budapest and Berlin, where we will go on 5-day trips each – in order to develop a complex understanding of the dynamic historical, cultural and political life of Central Europe as a whole.
 The program itself is strongly anchored in the philosophy of CHID: it combines academically rigorous seminar-style courses, international field trips aimed at provoking personal reflection and exploration, and cultural events that transform our program into a living community.
-We focus on key issues that resonate well beyond Central Europe: the tragedy of the Holocaust, the nature and impact of communist regimes, the sources and implications of new forms of nationalism and illiberalism, and the innovative ways civil society organizations in Central Europe advocate human rights and social justice issues to remedy the problems of the past and present.
+We focus on key issues that resonate well beyond Central Europe: the tragedy of the Holocaust, the nature and impact of the communist system, the hopes and tensions of the European Union, and how coming to terms with the past is reflected in the cultural and art scene we witness today.

 We also reflect on the very meaning of Central Europe.
 Does Central Europe even exist?
 The question has for over a century occupied European intellectuals like Walter Benjamin or Milan Kundera, and continued to be reframed by the World Wars, a divided Europe during the Cold War, and the contemporary European integration.
 We travel to Vienna, Krakow, Budapest and Berlin to explore the commonality and diversity of Central Europe and to see how, as Christa Wolf expressed it, today is the last day of the past.

 The Prague program is intensive both academically and experientially, often at the same time.
 The classes directly connect, for example, with our talks with journalists at Radio Free Europe in Prague or diplomats at the U.S. mission to the OSCE (Organization for Security and Cooperation in Europe) in Vienna.
 We discuss class readings with activists at the European Roma Rights Center in Budapest as well as with lawyers from the Transparency International in Prague.
-We visit the United Nations European Headquarters in Vienna, queer rights activists in Krakow, local artists in Prague, the Roma Parliament in Budapest and "green" squatters in the famous wagon commune Schwarzerkanal in Berlin.
+We visit women's and LGBTQI rights activists in Krakow, local artists in Prague, the Roma Parliament in Budapest and "green" squatters in the famous wagon commune Schwarzerkanal in Berlin.
 What might seem abstract at one moment becomes crystal clear the next when we walk through Auschwitz, visit a Stasi prison, witness street demonstrations, or explore the remnants of the Berlin wall.

-Thus, to a large degree, the cities, monuments, civic organizations, and other public spaces and institutions we visit constitute the academic content of the program.
-But we do all of this with a heavy dose of fun: we go biking in Vienna, Krakow, and Berlin, experience Budapest's Roman and Ottoman baths, explore Vienna's Habsburg palaces, and see opera and ballet in Prague's beautiful theaters.
+Thus, to a large degree, the site, or rather the sites ARE the academic contents of the program.
+But we do all of this with a heavy dose of fun: we go biking in Vienna, Krakow and Berlin, experience Budapest's Roman and Ottoman baths, explore Vienna's Habsburg palaces, and see opera and ballet in Prague's beautiful theaters.
 We also encourage students to go on short-term trips to other wonderful places in the Czech Republic during the three-day weekends.
-Through this immersion, we hope that students in the program not only critically explore the intersections of rich and complex Central European history, society, and politics, but also, in the process, become themselves transformed by the places, people, and ideas they encounter.
+Through this immersion, we hope that students in the program not only critically explore the intersections of rich and complex Central European history, society, and politics, but also, in the process, become themselves transformed by the places, people and ideas they encounter.

-The program fee covers most expenses connected with the international field trips (travel, housing, museums and other entrance fees, all breakfasts and a few group meals, etc.), student accommodation in the above-described apartments, 3-month public transportation pass in Prague, tickets to selected cultural events (opera, ballet, concerts), all academic related entrance fees (museums, art galleries), and reading packs for all three classes.
+The program fee covers most expenses connected with the international field trips (travel, housing, museums and other entrance fees, all breakfasts and a few group meals, etc.), student accommodation in the above-described apartments, 3-month public transportation pass in Prague, tickets to selected cultural events (opera, ballet, concerts, museums), and reading packs for all three classes.

 For more information, please visit our program website: www.chidprague.cz

 We believe it's absolutely crucial for the immersion experience on a study abroad program that the students feel like residents of Prague and consider Prague their home.
 It's important that they don't feel like tourists passing through the city or exchange students, living in dorms.
-During the Prague program the students thus live in rented private residential apartments, which we rent from a housing agency called "Happy House Rentals" (www.happyhouserentals.com).
-Students live by 4-6 in one apartment and always share a bedroom with one roommate (in large apartments sometimes with two).
+During the Prague program the students thus live in private residential apartments, which we rent from a housing agency called "Happy House Rentals" (www.happyhouserentals.com).
+Students live by 4-5 in one apartment and always share a bedroom with one roommate (in large apartments sometimes with two).
 We make sure all students have the same private and common living space in their respective apartments.
 All apartments are centrally located in the heart of Prague.
-All have fully equipped kitchens, bathrooms with showers or bathtubs, a washing machine, living room with TV/SAT, and free internet.
-(The location of our classroom is within 20 minutes by walk or a short tram ride from all student apartments.)
+All have fully equipped kitchens, bathrooms with showers or bathtubs, a washing machine, living room with TV/SAT and free internet.

-In the course of the program, students should develop a complex understanding of the dynamic historical, cultural, and political life of Central Europe as a whole.
+In the course of the program, students should develop a complex understanding of the dynamic historical, cultural and political life of Central Europe as a whole.
 All three classes are carefully designed and prepared together, both in terms of contents and requirements, to match this goal.
-HSTEU 490 leads the students to study in depth and think critically, and comparatively, about major 20th-century events (such as WWII, the Holocaust, expulsions of ethnic Germans from Eastern Europe, the Cold War, the rise of the Soviet empire and its demise, treatment of the Roma, etc.).
+HSTEU 490 leads the students to study in depth and think critically, and comparatively, about major 20th-century events (such as WWII, the Holocaust, expulsions of ethnic Germans from Eastern Europe, Cold War, rise of the Soviet empire and its demise, treatment of the Roma, etc.).
 All classes combine academically rigorous lectures and discussion seminars with international field trips aimed at provoking personal reflection and exploration.
 In addition, all classes are accompanied by cultural events that transform our program into a living community.
 The learning goals of the courses (and the program as a whole) thus go beyond the academics to encourage students to translate what they learn in the classroom into active participation in the surrounding local life and civil society.
 HSTEU 490 course has two 5-page papers and a 2-hr in-class final exam.
 Students are expected to actively participate in discussion seminars, which reveal whether they have done and understood the assigned readings.
 Every student also leads one seminar discussion (in pairs) in order to develop leadership and argumentative skills.

-In CHID 390, we employ three interconnected critical practices: reading, talking, and writing, all of which will work together to create and sustain a learning community in Prague, one in which all of us will gain an enhanced ability to "think out loud" and develop thoughts and ideas through productive and supportive discussions.
+In CHID 390 course we employ three interconnected critical practices: reading, talking, and writing, all of which will work together to create and sustain a learning community in Prague, one in which all of us will gain an enhanced ability to "think out loud" and develop thoughts and ideas through productive and supportive discussions.
 Discussion is one of the central pedagogical methods of this course.
 Students are encouraged and expected to actively participate in the intensive discussion-style seminars by posing questions about the readings and our field trips, leading one seminar session (in pairs) and critically reacting to their peers' comments in the sessions.
-In CHID 390 students write four short reflection papers corresponding with the bloc themes and our international field trips.
+In CHID 390 students write five short reflection papers corresponding with the bloc themes, NGO visits and our international field trips.
 These papers are assigned for two main reasons.
-First, to demonstrate that students have completed and thought about the assigned readings, and second, to give them a forum to engage in an idea or set of ideas that interest them and captured their attention while on the trip.
-The final individual project and presentation should address a dimension of the course content and/or material, which is important to the students personally and enables them to engage both the readings and their own experiences while abroad.
+First, to demonstrate that students have completed and thought about the assigned readings and second, to give them a forum to engage in an idea or set of ideas that interest them and captured their attention while on the trip.
+The final research project should address a dimension of the course content and/or material, which is important to the students and enables them to engage both the readings and their own experiences while abroad.

 Program fees will be posted to your MyUW student account and can be paid the same way that you pay tuition and other fees.
 Check your MyUW Account periodically for due dates.

 UW Study Abroad is not responsible for obtaining visas for study abroad program participants.
 The cost and requirements for obtaining visas vary.
-It is your responsibility to determine visa requirements for all countries you plan to visit while abroad, including countries that you plan to visit before or after your study abroad program.
+It is your responsibility to determine visa requirements for all countries you plan to visit while abroad including countries that you plan to visit before or after your study abroad program.
 This is an especially important consideration if you are planning to do more than one study abroad program.
 You can research visa requirements by contacting the consular offices of those countries.
 You can read more about this topic on the Passports and Visas page of the UW Study Abroad website.

 The University of Washington is committed to providing access and reasonable accommodation in its services, programs, activities, and education for individuals with disabilities.
 To request disability accommodation for this program, contact Disability Resources for Students at least 8 weeks in advance of your departure date.
 Contact info at disability.uw.edu.